demike/TsUML2/README.md

                             --nomnoml "#arrowSize: 1" "#.interface: fill=#8f8
                             dashed"                                      [array]
-      --outDsl              the path to the output DSL file (nomnoml)   [string] -m, --memberAssociations  show associations between classes, interfaces, types and their member types    [boolean] [default: false] --config              path to a json config file (command line options can
+      --outDsl              the path to the output DSL file (nomnoml)   [string] --outMermaidDsl       the path to the output mermaid DSL file     [string] -m, --memberAssociations  show associations between classes, interfaces, types and their member types    [boolean] [default: false] --config              path to a json config file (command line options can